Alex-Linhares/FARGonautica/FARG-Future.md

 My first thought here is to run Abhijit's framework and get familiar with it.
 Planning to document every single step and submit pull requests to his project.

-After being fully familiar as a user with it, I would like to implement numbo with the framework and see which changes it should need then.
-After that, I would like to implement Andréia's thesis.
+After being fully familiar _as a user_ with it, I would like to implement numbo with the framework and see which changes it should need then.
+After that, I would like to implement NUMBO and document each step of the implementation.
+Then, I would like to implement Andréia's thesis.

 --